Digestive Disorders in Dogs

 - Seacure is hydrolyzed fish protein shown to help with leaky gut syndrome and malnutrition.
 Because it is hydrolyzed, it should not provoke an allergic reaction even in dogs with severe food allergies.
 It is at least 40% l-glutamine, so I don't know whether it's more effective than plain l-glutamine (which is much less expensive) or not.

 - Probiotics can help replenish the friendly bacteria and eliminate the pathogenic bacteria in the intestines.
 There are two strains that may be particularly good for dogs: Bacillus coagulans (formerly called Lactobacillus sporogenes; available at Amazon) and Enterococcus faecium, a strain that is native to dogs.
 Bifidobacterium animalis (found in Probiotic Miracle from Nusentia, available at Amazon) has also been shown to reduce recovery time for acute diarrhea.
 Several canine probiotic supplements, such as Jarrow Formula's Pet Dophilus Powder and Fortiflora from Purina (best price at EntirelyPets), contain Enterococcus faecium.
+(Note that despite its proven beneficial effects, E. faecium may be best used short-term due to possible issues with antibiotic resistance, opportunistic infections such as UTIs, and effects if transmitted to humans.
+Strain SF68 appears to be safer than other E. faecium strains.)
 You can also use products made for people, available from your health food store or department.
+More info in my article on Probiotics.

 - Fish Oil (such as salmon oil or EPA oil, not cod liver oil), which contains the vital omega-3 polyunsaturated fatty acid EPA, can help break the inflammatory cycle in colitis as it does in rheumatoid arthritis and psoriasis.
 Some studies have been done that indicate supplementing with omega-3 fatty acids can help with intestinal inflammation.
 Fish oil is the best source of these and has been found beneficial in human patients with IBD.
 Give a maximum of 1 gram (1,000 mg, which generally includes a combined total of 300 mg EPA and DHA fatty acids -- you can use fewer gelcaps if the fish oil has more EPA and DHA) per 10 pounds of bodyweight.
-Be sure to also give vitamin E whenever you supplement oils, 200-400 mg daily or every other day for a large dog.
+Be sure to also give vitamin E whenever you supplement oils (see Vitamin E for how much to give).
 Evening Primrose Oil or Borage Oil may also be helpful, due to a high content of gamma-linolenic acid (GLA).
 Be sure to also give vitamin E whenever you supplement oils.
 Note that fish oil may be contra-indicated in dogs with fat intolerance.
+More info in my articles on Oils.

 - Coconut Oil contains medium-chain triglycerides (MCTs) that are a form of fat that does not require the same type of digestion as other types of fat, and so can be used for dogs with pancreas problems or fat intolerances.
 Be sure to use only virgin (unrefined) oil in glass jars.
 Maximum dosage is 1 teaspoon per 10 lbs of body weight daily, but start with less and build up.
 Keep in mind that coconut oil is pure fat and adds 40 calories per teaspoon.